-Whether you are newly promoted or an experienced leader, there is always more to master so you are achieving your potential with those you oversee.
-There is a reason the literature database is overwhelming and never-ending on the topic of leadership.
+Whether you are newly promoted or an experienced leader, there is always more to master so you are achieving your potential with sustained well-being.
 There is much to know and no cookie-cutter approach to mastery!
 Leadership resides in the mind of those who follow, so it is critical to know your audience and possess polished, interpersonal relationship skills.
-You must have some different strategies to choose from and you must “Lead Yourself First” to effectively lead others.
+You must have some different strategies to choose from and you must of course, “Lead Yourself First” to effectively lead others.

 These cards are designed for the newly promoted, to:

-- Contemplate, practice and acquire basic competencies that will help an individual effectively lead and manage self and others.
+- Reflect, practice and acquire competencies to effectively lead and manage yourself and others.

 And will also serve the seasoned leader to:

-The cards are divided into four sections, specifically addressing some of the most fundamental skills that the best leaders possess:
+The cards are divided into four sections, specifically addressing core skills that the best leaders possess: